ArthurCrespy/kfs/boot.md

     align 16
 Ensures that the stack is 16-byte aligned, as required by the System V ABI for x86 systems.

+*Many modern CPUs fetch 16bytes at time from memory.
+If the stack is misaligned, function calls can be slower.
+Some calling conventions also require stack alignment to ensure that local variables and function arguments are correctly aligned.*

     stack_bottom:
 Label that marks the bottom of the stack.

     resb 16384
-Reserves 16KiB of space for the stack
+Reserves 16KiB of space for the stack. *Aligns well with memory pages (4 * 4096)*

     stack_top;
 Label that marks the top of the stack, which will be used to initialize the ESP register.